NicholasCarmello/Compilers/README.md

 # Design of a Compiler
-Building a compiler for my design of compilers class
+Building a compiler for my "design of compilers" class

 # Prerequisites